nwtoht-ca/healix-docs/docs/veird/index.md

 Verid manages this graph of relationships.

-Furthermore, organizations should not need to "start from scratch" when identifying a person if another trusted organization has done the leg work.
+Furthermore, organizations should not need to "start from scratch" when identifying a person if another trusted organization has already done the leg work.

 ### The Authentication Problem